dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

 </File>

-Note: A typical setup of Cloudera EDH will invlove the following steps to setup Kerberos before one can execute dbt commands:
+Note: A typical setup of Cloudera EDH will involve the following steps to setup Kerberos before one can execute dbt commands:
-- Get the correct relm config file for your installation (krb5.conf)
+- Get the correct realm config file for your installation (krb5.conf)
-- Set environemnt variable to point to the config file (export KRB5_CONFIG=/path/to/krb5.conf)
+- Set environment variable to point to the config file (export KRB5_CONFIG=/path/to/krb5.conf)
 - Set correct permissions for config file (sudo chmod 644 /path/to/krb5.conf)
-- Obtain keytab using kinit (kinit username@YOUR_RELEM.YOUR_DOMAIN)
+- Obtain keytab using kinit (kinit username@YOUR_REALM.YOUR_DOMAIN)
 - The keytab is valid for certain period after which you will need to run kinit again to renew validity of the keytab.

 ## Installation and Distribution